thibo73800/metacar/README.md

 ```html
 <div id="env"></div>
 ```
-(NOTE: metacar.env can be instanciate with an object or a string for the level parameters: [doc API](#link))
+(NOTE: metacar.env can be instantiated with an object or a string for the level parameters: [doc API](#link))

 <b>Wonderful!
-You just create your first metacar environement. </b> You can take sometime to play around with the key arrow to move the car.
-The current collision system support the detection of the following events:
+You just created your first metacar environment. </b> You can take some time to play around with the keys arrow to move the car.
+The current collision system supports the detection of the following events:

-* Collisions with other vehicles
+* Collisions with other vehicles.
-* Detection of the vehicles, ground and road with the lidar
+* Detection of the vehicles, ground, and road with the lidar.
-* Detection of the car going out track
+* Detection of the car going out track.

-If you want to add new features to the detection system you can considere [contributing to the project](#link) :)
+If you want to add new features to the detection system, you can consider [contributing to the project](https://github.com/thibo73800/metacar/blob/master/CONTRIBUTE.md) :)

 <a id='interact-env'></a>
-Interact with the environement
+Interact with the environment
 ------------

 ### Action space

-By default the environement comes with a simple motion engine ([How to change the motion engine ?](#link))  who let you control the car with the arrow.
+By default, the environment comes with a simple motion engine ([How to change the motion engine ?](#link))  who let you control the car with the arrow.
 Then, the actions are either UP, LEFT, RIGHT, DOWN, WAIT.
-Once the environement is loaded you can take a look at the action space.
+Once the environment is loaded, you can take a look at the action space.

 ```javascript
 env.load(() => {